 And these misunderstandings are so often just that – surface issues, much like the surface differences in how the different genders approach affection and love.
 The wonderful take home message is that at heart – in their hearts – both men and women are coming from the same place, and in a relationship they are seeking to make the journey together.
 While at darker times it can seem that communication problems are insurmountable, we all fell in love with the person we fell in love with because, when we look into their eyes, we see we are far more alike than different.

-If you are having difficulties in communicating with your partner and want to talk to a Psychologist, you can contact us for in person and online sessions to get some information and we will be happy to answer any questions.
+If you are having difficulties in communicating with your partner and want to talk to a psychologist in Brisbane, you can contact us for in person and online sessions to get some information and we will be happy to answer any questions.